Outsourcing your entire social media team sure sounds nice, but does it work? Is it effective?

 Outsourcing Con #2: Money wasted if you don’t have systems to implement internally

-If you are getting videos created for you for social media, but you don’t have a good system to manage your social media as a whole the videos will not be as effective as they could be.
+If you are getting videos created for social media, but you don’t have a good system to manage your social media as a whole the videos will not be as effective as they could be.

-You need someone to select great timestamps, write great captions to go with the videos, keep your schedule organized and plan what is coming up.
+Even if someone is editing a message recap video for social media, you still need someone to select great timestamps, write great captions to go with the videos, keep your schedule organized and plan what is coming up.

 In-House Team Cons